Qumulo/docs/_includes/content-reuse/admin-guides/nfs/configuring-troubleshooting-host-access-rules-nfs-exports.md

 * Use wildcards carefully because they match only one hostname level.
 For example, `*.accounting.example.com` matches `user1.accounting.example.com` but not `machine.user1.accounting.example.com`.

 * [Optimize your system for reverse-dns look-ups.](#optimize-for-reverse-dns)

-## Restricting NFS Export Access to Hosts using a Specific Kerberos Security Flavor
-In Qumulo Core 7.7.1, you can further restrict export access to a set of NFSv4.1 clients that are using a specific [Kerberos security flavor](../kerberos/kerberos-with-qumulo-core.html#choosing-a-kerberos-security-flavor).
-The options are:

-   * `AUTHENTICATION_MODE_NONE`: No authentication restrictions.

-   * `AUTHENTICATION_MODE_KRB5`: Allows all Kerberos-authenticated access.

-   * `AUTHENTICATION_MODE_KRB5I`: Allows all Kerberos-authenticated access with message integrity or encryption.

-   * `AUTHENTICATION_MODE_KRB5P`: Allows only encrypted access.

 ## Adding a Host Access Rule to an Existing NFS Export